aboerzel/Behavioral-Cloning/README.md

 There are the one or the other dangerous situation here, but if one considers that the model has been trained exclusively with data of the simple track 1, the result is surprisingly good!

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/yizCGQiDgPs/0.jpg)](https://youtu.be/yizCGQiDgPs)

----

-#### 3. Creation of the Training Set & Training Process

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.